zachmiller280/Spotify-API-Pipeline/instructions/3-aws_infrastructure.md

     ```

-In the [AWS Console](https://aws.amazon.com/console/), you can now view your Redshift cluster, IAM Role, and S3 Bucket.
-You can also manually delete or customize them here and query any Redshift databases using the query editor.
-Just be sure to specify the correct region in the top right hand side of the AWS console when looking for your Redshift cluster.
+In the [AWS Console](https://aws.amazon.com/console/), you can view your newly created resources.